RealDoigt/General-Purpose-Shell/doc/spec.md

 ### String

-A string literal is defined as any character sequence enclosed within a pair of single quotes (`'`).
+A string literal is defined as any character sequence enclosed within a pair of single quotes (`'`) which isn't an unescaped single quote.
+See escape sequences later.

 Examples of valid string literals:
 `'a'`
 `'GPS'`
 `'hguhdsjfgajthruaghuasghkflsvhkjabiertgfiydfgbdshafvbdhklasfgbryaf'`
+`'\'hello\'`

 ## Constants

-GPS lets you define integer, decimal, character and string constants.
+GPS lets you define integer, decimal, string and character constants.

+### Integer

+An integer constant is defined as any numeric literal which doesn't have a dot.

+### Decimal

+A decimal constant is defined as any numeric literal which has a dot.

+### String

-A numeric constant is represented by using a valid numeric literal.
-The value of an i constant is always a .
-A string constant is represented using a valid string literal.
-A character constant is represented by using a string literal which only has the length of exactly one character if we remove the single quotes and the escape character.
+A string constant is defined as any string literal which is comprised of more than one character if we remove the single quotes and any escape chara